meerachotai/benchmark_imprinting/README.md

 ### Run file: `picard_mapping.sh`

 Wrapper around the suite of scripts on: https://github.com/clp90/imprinting_analysis.
 For more control over parameters, use this suite directly.
+This wrapper script also has the added functionality of running all reciprocal replicate pairs or all combinations of pairs of reciprocal replicates to call imprinted genes, and then run a quick consensus calling to give a final list of imprinted genes.

 ### Dependencies:
-* Picard and Gehring's Imprinting Analysis suite (https://github.com/clp90/imprinting_analysis, enter directory under -p).
+* Picard and Gehring's Imprinting Analysis suite (https://github.com/clp90/imprinting_analysis, enter directory under -D).
 Must also include all its dependencies, as outlined on their README file.

+### Helper scripts required:
+(enter directory for helper scripts under option -d)
+* `find_consensus.py`

-Other notes: this wrapper script requires a large memory, so set up jobs/interactive sessions accordingly.
+Other notes: this wrapper script requires a large memory, and depending on the size of your genome, and the number of replicates available it could take very long to run as well - set up jobs/interactive sessions accordingly.

 ### Options:
 ```
 -o outdirectory (all output will be stored here - HAS to be relative to current working directory)
--p Picard and Gehring's Imprinting analysis suite directory
+-D Picard and Gehring's Imprinting analysis suite directory
+-d helper scripts directory
 -A strainA (for file and folder names)
 -B strainB (for file and folder names)
 -a reference/strainA annotation file